Last updated on .

 Modern Colombian Navy

-Colombian naval officer uniforms
+Colombian naval officers' uniforms

 Map of Colombian naval bases at the Caribbean Naval Museum in Cartagena, Colombia